mariarv-3/itx-frontend/README.md

 - Search with normalized multi-term matching across brand and model
 - Cart state persisted in local storage so it survives reloads
 - Robust repository layer with timeout/abort handling and retry support
-- Improved empty/error/loading states and polished UX feedback
 - Client-side cache for product data with TTL-based invalidation
 - React Error Boundary at the root level to prevent app crashes and display fallback UI
+- **Advanced UX Patterns:** Skeletons for loading states, auto ScrollToTop on navigation, and dynamic document titles for SEO.
+- **Micro-interactions:** Usage of the experimental View Transitions API for fluid image animations between list and details pages.
-- Native `loading="lazy"` on product images to optimize performance
+- **Performance:** Native `loading="lazy"` on product images and high fetch priority for the LCP.

 ---